antonyvam/nDTomo/docs/source/intro.rst

 nDTomo software suite
 =====================
-The nDTomo software suite contains GUIs for the acquisition, pre-processing and analysis of X-ray chemical tomography data
+The nDTomo software suite contains scripts/GUIs for the simulation, visualisation and analysis of X-ray chemical tomography data.

 Integrator
 ----------